 Before the 1970s, health safety agencies paid little attention to asbestos-related illnesses.
 But that changed quickly when global studies showed asbestos exposure likely caused cancer.
 The majority of asbestos cancer cases involve workers handling asbestos materials and later developing lung cancer.
 But ovarian cancer has also been linked to contaminated baby powder exposure.
+Baby powder cancer cases are more common than anyone realized just ten years ago.

 According to an investigative report by Reuters, the FDA has downplayed health concerns about asbestos contamination in baby powder and cosmetics.
 The safety agency relied on Johnson & Johnson to regulate themselves, and to test the safety of their own products.